Yankee Manager Aaron Boone Said ‘We’re Chasing Utopia’ After Another Loss

 — NY Daily News Sports (@NYDNSports) September 16, 2018

-The Yankees have a day off and then return to play on Tuesday against the AL East leading Boston Red Sox, the first team in baseball to clinch a playoff spot.
-They can clinch the division in the Bronx, while the Yankees still need 6 games to clinch a wild card berth and 12 to clinch home field advantage, with only 13 games remaining.
+The Yankees have a day off and then return to play on Tuesday against the AL East-leading Boston Red Sox, the first team in baseball to clinch a playoff spot.
+They can clinch the division in the Bronx, while the Yankees still need six games to clinch a wild-card berth and 12 to clinch home-field advantage, with only 13 games remaining.